webroo/dummy-json/README.md

 `{{random ...items}}`

-* `items` One or more parameters from which to pick a random value (required, must be a string or number)
+* `items` One or more parameters from which to pick a random item (required, must be a string or number)

 Picks a random item from the given parameters.
 This is a convenient way to create small, inline random lists of your own.
 For more lengthy lists, or ones you wish to reuse, see the section on [Helpers that pick a random item from an array](#helpers-that-pick-a-random-item-from-an-array).